waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Objective:** Find the Team Rocket Boss and disable the radio signal.
 *   **Main Obstacle:** Navigating the multi-floor hideout.

+### Current Hypothesis
+*   **H77 (Current):** The Rocket Grunt at (24, 14) is a scripted event trigger.
+Interacting with him is the necessary step to progress.

 ### Confirmed Facts & Discoveries
 *   **Passwords Found:** The two passwords are 'SLOWPOKETAIL' and 'RATICATE TAIL'.
 *   **B2F/B3F Layout:** Both B2F and B3F are split into two disconnected eastern and western sections.
 This has been confirmed by the `master_navigator` tool.
-*   **B2F Connectivity:** The eastern and western sections of B2F are not connected by any walkable path.
-This was confirmed by the `master_navigator` tool.
 *   **Path Forward:** A hidden one-way warp tile at coordinate (27, 2) on B2F warps the player to B3F at (27, 2), providing access to the eastern section of B3F.
 *   **Locked Door:** The final objective is likely behind the locked door on B3F at coordinates (10, 9) and (11, 9).

-### Current Hypothesis
+### Archived Hypotheses (Solved/Falsified)
+*   **H76 (Falsified):** The true path forward is on B2F West, accessed via the ladder at (3, 14) on B1F, which requires re-entering the hideout.
+(Result: This was based on the incorrect assumption that the current room was a dead end.)
+*   **H75 (Falsified):** Interacting with the main computer console is the trigger to disable the radio signal.
+(Result: Falsified after 3 systematic interaction attempts at different locations on the console yielded no results.)
 *   **H74 (Falsified):** There is a hidden pitfall or warp tile on the floor of B3F's eastern section that leads to an otherwise inaccessible area (possibly the western section of B3F or B2F).
 (Result: Falsified after a systematic search of all reachable floor tiles yielded no results.)

-### Archived Hypotheses (Solved/Falsified)
 *   **H73 (Falsified):** The spin tile maze on B2F has an alternate path that leads to the western section of B2F, which in turn provides access to the western section of B3F.
 (Result: Falsified, as the `master_navigator` tool confirmed that the eastern and western sections of B2F are not connected by any walkable path, making the maze unreachable from the east.)
 *   **H72 (Falsified):** There is a hidden switch or warp tile in the eastern section of B3F.
 (Result: Falsified after a systematic search of all reachable wall tiles yielded no results.)
 *   **H71 (Falsified):** Leaving and re-entering this area via the ladder at (27, 2) will change the map state, opening a new path.
 (Result: Falsified by `master_navigator`, which confirmed no path exists after re-entry.)